-We, Harrier Human Capital Pty Ltd ABN 49 123 202 951, recognise that the confidentiality of personal information is fundamentally important to individuals.
+Harrier Group Pty Ltd ABN 49 123 202 951 (Harrier), of which Harrier Talent Solutions Pty Ltd ABN 24 618 922 526 is a wholly owned subsidiary, recognise that the confidentiality of personal information is fundamentally important to individuals.
 We believe successful business relationships are founded on trust, mutual respect and openness.
 Accordingly, we are committed to clear disclosure about the kind of information we gather, how this information is managed and our processes for safeguarding its privacy.

 This Policy outlines our practices and procedures regarding the collection, use, storage and disclosure of personal information relating to all Directors, Management, employees, prospective employees, contractors, candidates and clients of Harrier.